2025 Solar Incentives Guide for West Hollywood, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, accessories and labor — although it may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, accessories and labor – although the percentage may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these can include tax credits, rebates and more.
-These incentives might be given out by your county or municipality, or by the California government.
-Certain incentives are ongoing, while others are available for a limited time.
+Some solar incentives are often also offered at the local or state level.
+Like with federal incentives, these could include tax credits, rebates and more.
+Incentives might be given by your county or municipality, or by the state of California.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in West Hollywood